 - the tense is present describing action taking place now.

 - the voice is active meaning that the verb’s subject (“we“) is doing the acting and not being acted upon.

 - and the mood is indicative which demonstrates true reality.

 - and the viewpoint of the narrator/speaker refers to or talks about himself together with others.

-How passionate is Paul about this?
-How does he respond to an ‘apparent notion‘ that we might misunderstand him or somehow assume that the Law might be overthrown or put to an end by our faith?
+How passionate was Paul about this?
+How did he respond to an ‘apparent notion‘ that we might misunderstand him, or somehow assume that the Law might be overthrown or put to an end by our faith?

 So, why does mainstream theology teach the opposite of what Paul taught??

 It’s because he is greatly misunderstood, as Peter warned in 2 Peter 3:15-17.